 Executive Vice President, Hospice Foundation

-Siderakis is a native Buffalonian and comes to Hospice from the University at Buffalo where she served for over sixteen years.
-Most recently, Siderakis was the Executive Director of Advancement for the College of Arts and Sciences.
-Prior to that, she served as the Director of Corporate Sponsorship and the Director of Development for the School of Architecture and Planning.
+Elizabeth is a native Buffalonian and comes to Hospice from the University at Buffalo where she served for over sixteen years, most recently as the Executive Director of Advancement for the College of Arts and Sciences.
+During her time at UB, she was also the Director of Corporate Sponsorship and the Director of Development for the School of Architecture and Planning.
 Previously, she spent over fifteen years in sales and marketing working with large, national companies.
 Elizabeth has oversight of the Hospice Foundation and Marketing, where she and the team engage the Western New York community to build awareness, volunteerism, and philanthropy for the organization.

 Cary Sisti, MS, RN, ANP-BC, ACHPN

 Cary graduated from Sister’s School of Nursing and received her Master’s degree in the Adult Nurse Practitioner program at Daemen College.
 Cary joined Hospice Buffalo in 1997, working in a variety of clinical and leadership roles throughout the organization.
 As a member of the Leadership Team, she provides oversight of clinical operations, as well as quality and regulatory compliance for hospice and palliative care programs.
 She also serves as the organization's Emergency Response Coordinator.